 As a part of our mission, the Myocarditis Foundation annually funds promising research to investigate the mechanisms of myocarditis in order to increase medical understanding and support development of diagnostic and treatment protocols to improve disease outcome.
 Grant proposal applications are available on the Foundation website; proposal review and selections are made by the Foundation's Medical Advisory Board.
-To date, over \$300,000 has been awarded for myocarditis research.
+To date, over \$600,000 has been awarded for myocarditis research.

 The Role of Monocytes in Autoimmune Myocarditis.
 (A study of the body's immune cells), Daniela Cihakova, MD, PhD, Johns Hopkins University, Baltimore, Maryland, 2008; this investigation has received additional funding from the National Institute of Health.
+Dr. Cihakova now has her own lab and is mentoring other researchers on myocarditis.

 Gene Expression Profiling for Detection of Myocarditis.
-(A study investigating a diagnostic marker for myocarditis), Bettina Heidecker, MD, The University of Miami, Florida, 2008; research results published in Circulation 2011 March 22; 123(11) 1174-84
+(A study investigating a diagnostic marker for myocarditis), Bettina Heidecker, MD, The University of Miami, Florida, 2008; research results published in Circulation 2011 March 22; 123(11) 1174-84.
+Dr. Heidecker is now an Associate Professor at the University of Zurich, Switzerland and travels internationally speaking on myocarditis.
+She now is a member of the MF Medical Advisory Board.